 Join me as I take you through the process of getting through customs at an airport and tips on going through customs that every traveler needs to know.

-Going Through Immigration and Customs: The Process
+Going Through Immigration and Customs in the UK: The Process

 When going through customs at an airport, you need to figure out what steps you need to take while still on the plane.